-The Shift to Cloud-native in the Telecommunications Industry: What it Means for Operators
+The Shift to Cloud-native Network Function in the Telecommunications Industry: What it Means for Operators

 The telecommunications industry, for many a beast that moves at geological pace – and only then with reluctance – is taking rapid and innovative strides towards implementing cloud technologies.
 Operators are going “cloud-native”, delivering, managing, hosting and running applications in the cloud and embracing concepts such as microservices, containers and DevOps in order to bring down costs and speed up operations.
 They are doing this simply as a matter of necessity, to give them a chance to keep up with “born in the cloud” competitors in an era of 5G, the Internet of Things (IoT) and virtualization.